ocaml/ocaml.org/data/rss/tarides/signals-and-threads-podcast-what-is-an-operating-system.md

 <p>November has become MirageOS month!
 Between the upcoming official MirageOS 4.0 release, making custom Christmas Tree garlands
-with <a href="https://tarides.com/blog/2021-11-11-mirageos-workshop-working-with-the-raspberry-pi-4">MirageOS on a Raspberry Pi</a>, and now <a href="https://signalsandthreads.com/what-is-an-operating-system">this "What is an Operating System?" podcast</a> (featuring Tarides advisor and core MirageOS maintainer Anil Madhavapeddy), it truly is MirageOS month!</p>
+with <a href="https://tarides.com/blog/2021-11-11-mirageos-workshop-working-with-the-raspberry-pi-4">MirageOS on a Raspberry Pi</a>, and now <a href="https://signalsandthreads.com/what-is-an-operating-system">this &quot;What is an Operating System?&quot; podcast</a> (featuring Tarides advisor and core MirageOS maintainer Anil Madhavapeddy), it truly is MirageOS month!</p>
 <p>MirageOS can do much more than program a Raspberry Pi for Christmas decor.
 From
 <a href="https://tarides.com/blog/2021-11-18-tarides-hyper-partners-in-agricultural-innovation">agricultural monitoring</a> to
 <a href="https://tarides.com/blog/2021-06-29-tarides-introduces-osmose-at-the-open-source-innovation-sprint">smart buildings</a>, its